Select Your Tournament(s)

 Qualified Teams Only

-The 2026 TKEthics International Grand Final is an online event where the top qualifying teams from the TKEthics Spring and Fall Invitationals, as well as finalists from the Global AI Debates, will engage in structured, thought-provoking discussions on complex ethical issues related to High tech and AI.
+The 2026 TKEthics International Grand Final is an online event where the top qualifying teams from the TKEthics Spring and Fall Invitationals, as well as top three teams from European Senior Ethics Olympiad, and Pan American Senior Ethics Olympiad, will engage in structured, thought-provoking discussions on complex ethical issues related to High tech and AI.

 This is the ultimate opportunity for students to showcase their ethical reasoning, engage in high-level discourse, and compete for the title of TKEthics International Grand Final Champion!